 The Executive Committee is responsible for the day-to-day running of the Company and oversees the running of its Sub-Committees.
-There are four Sub-Committees in total:
+There are five Sub-Committees:

-- Reinsurance and Securities Sub-Committees: responsible for oversight on reinsurance counterparties and related activities - Operations Sub-Committee: responsible for Flood Re's operational activities - Underwriting and Claims Sub-Committee: responsible for oversight of underwriting activities - Transition sub-committee responsible for Flood Re's successful, sustainable and affordable transition in 2039 and beyond.
+- a.
+Reinsurance and Securities Sub-Committees: responsible for oversight on reinsurance counterparties and related activities - b.
+Operations Sub-Committee: responsible for Flood Re's operational activities - c.
+Underwriting and Claims Sub-Committee: responsible for oversight of underwriting activities - d.
+Transition sub-Committee responsible for Flood Re's successful, sustainable and affordable transition in 2039 and beyond. - e.
+Model Oversight sub-Committee responsible for overseeing the ongoing appropriateness of the Partial Internal Model Design and Operations.

-B.1.2 Changes in the System of Governance
+Changes in the System of Governance